Skills to Grow Other Leaders

 - Preparing New Leaders by the Rev. Bill Zelazny

-- Passing the Baton: Transitions and Continuity in Leadership by Mark Bernstein, Bill Clontz and Connie Goodbread.
-Congregational leaders often feel as though their institutions operate not on the basis of ”20 years of institutional experience,” but on the basis of “1 year of experience, 20 times over.”
+- Passing the Baton: Transitions and Continuity in Leadership (1:14:22) with Mark Bernstein, Bill Clontz and Connie Goodbread.
+(GA 2015) Congregational leaders often feel as though their institutions operate not on the basis of ”20 years of institutional experience,” but on the basis of “1 year of experience, 20 times over.”
 Congregations can take two paths to break this cycle: long-term, multidiscipline planning for leader development and effective leadership transitions.